 This is part I of a 16-week capstone course allowing students to culminate an in-depth, applied athletic administrative experience before entering the athletic industry.
 In this course, students will complete an applied research project.
-In addition, this course till teach students about the purpose of an electronic portfolio, how to map out the electronic portfolio in advance, and how to create an electronic portfolio plan.
-Prerequisite: successful completion of ATH 0560.
+In addition, this course will teach students about the purpose of an electronic portfolio, how to map out the electronic portfolio in advance, and how to create an electronic portfolio plan.
+Prerequisite/s: ATH 0560